Welcome

 • Floodgates: Fear of indeterminate liability to a potentially large number of people who might suffer psychiatric harm from witnessing events.

-• Societal Norms: A judicial view that the law should expect reasonable fortitude from citizens and not compensate for all emotional suffering.
+• Societal norms: A view that the law should expect reasonable fortitude from citizens and not compensate for ordinary sorrow and distress.

 Rescuers